ratfactor/HummingJay/README.markdown

 Version | Date       | Description
 --------|------------|------------
+1.1.0   | 2015-06-19 | Added JSON-decoded payload to the request object, updated README
 1.0.0   | 2015-03-01 | HummingJay is in use in real projects
 0.1.1   | 2015-02-13 | Removed bug from early prototyping leftover
 0.1.0   | 2015-02-10 | Intial release.
 Replaces previous project, "hm-json ResourcePhp"